-The Involved Center is operated by the Office of Student Engagement and provides information to students, faculty/staff, and campus organizations regarding events, campus involvement, co-curricular transcripts, space reservation, Engage software basics, maintaining/starting a new student organization, flyer approval, and much more.
-The Involved Center is located in Room 114 of the Tom and Brenda McDaniel University Center across from the Student Leadership Center.
+The Office of Student Engagement is operated by the Office of Student Engagement and provides information to students, faculty/staff , and campus organizations regarding events, campus involvement, co-curricular transcripts, space reservation, Engage software basics, maintaining/starting a new student organization, flyer approval, and much more.
+The Office of Student Engagement is located in Room 114 of the Tom and Brenda McDaniel University Center across from the Student Leadership Center.
 Hours of operation are 8:00 a.m.-5:00 p.m., Monday-Friday during the school year, and 8:00 a.m.-5:30 p.m., Monday- Thursday during summer hours.

-Office of Student Diversity and Inclusion
+Student Diversity, Equity, and Inclusion

-Student Diversity and Inclusion, within the Office of Diversity and Inclusion, creates and supports programs and initiatives designed to expand awareness, understanding, appreciation, and respect for OCU's culturally, ethnically, socially, and spiritually diverse campus community.
+Student Diversity, Equity, and Inclusion, within the Office of Diversity, Equity, and Inclusion, plans and supports programs and initiatives designed to expand awareness, understanding, appreciation, and respect for OCU's culturally, ethnically, socially, and spiritually diverse campus community.
 In collaboration with students, student organizations, and campus partners, the staff hosts events celebrating cultural heritages, including African American, Chinese, Hispanic, Indian, Jewish, Iraqi, Korean, Muslim, Native American and Hawaiian Native, Saudi, Taiwanese, and so many more cultures from around the world.
-The OSDI presents LGBTQUIA2S+ and Ally activities, supports disability services, access, and accommodations, and promotes student activism, and spiritual, and interfaith activities.
+Additionally, the staff presents LGBTQUIA2S+ and Ally activities, supports disability services, access, and accommodations, and promotes student activism, and spiritual, and interfaith activities.